How to Apply for an Assessment

 - a current detailed Curriculum Vitae (a résumé of your education and work experience); and

-- payment of a non-refundable application fee of $450 CDN, which includes all applicable taxes.
-Effective February 1, 2012, the NCA accepts credit card payments ONLY.
+- payment of a non-refundable application fee of $390 CDN, plus all applicable taxes.
+Please note the NCA accepts credit card payments ONLY.

 Make arrangements for the following documents to be sent directly to the NCA by the institutions referred to below: